bootsnek/bootsnek/README.md

-my intrests are golf and martial arts
+my interests are golf and martial arts